Skip to main content

 Before you begin, ensure that you have:

-• Have a basic understanding of Go language and Gin framework development
+• Have a basic knowledge of the Go programming language and the Gin framework development

 Step 1: Create a Gin Application

-💡 Tip: If you already have a Gin application, you can skip this step.
+💡 Note: If you already have a Gin application, you can skip this step.

 mkdir cloudrun-gin